Commissioners

 They/them/theirs

-Michelle Kelly-Barroga uses they/them/theirs pronouns and is the Director of Programs at Oasis Youth Center in Tacoma.
+Michelle Kelly-Barroga uses they/them/theirs pronouns and is the Deputy Director at Oasis Youth Center in Tacoma.

 Michelle comes from Filipino families who left their country for a chance to achieve the American Dream.
 Michelle was born in Tacoma, WA, and spent their formative years in the Philippines.
 Michelle received a Bachelor's Degree in Nursing from St. Paul University Quezon City.
 They found their way back to Tacoma as an adult to pursue a career in youth services and to enjoy the company of their family and friends.